hashgraph/hedera-services/docs/hip-16.md

 Files do not have an autoRenewAccount so they can only be renewed manually by a file update.
 We will extend the protobufs for files in the future.

+Scheduled transactions do not autorenew.
+They will be deleted from the ledger after they have expired.

 ## Backwards Compatibility

 There is no change in existing protobufs.
 Account and entity owners must ensure that accounts responsible for the renewal of an entity have a sufficient balance or risk deletion of the entity.